L3ad Solutions

 I Outsourced Everything.Then I Lost Control.

-I was convinced that outsourcing was the answer to scaling.
-Hand off the stuff that wasn't core, hire contractors, free up time to focus on strategy.
 Except I outsourced things I didn't understand well enough yet, and suddenly I had no idea what was actually happening in my business.

-The problem wasn't outsourcing itself.
-It was outsourcing before I'd done the work once.
-I didn't know my own processes, so I couldn't explain them.
 I couldn't evaluate whether the contractor was doing it right because I'd never done it wrong.
-According to research on delegation, the most common failure is handing off a task before you've documented it or owned the outcome yourself.
+Research on delegation shows the most common failure is handing off a task before you've documented it or owned the outcome yourself.

 What shifted for me was doing the task myself first, writing down exactly how I do it, then handing it off with a clear standard.
 That meant I could actually manage the work and catch problems early.
-Our approach to automation follows the same logic: understand the process, then optimize it.

 Takeaway